Employability Assistance for People with Disabilities Operating Manual

 Re-assessments should occur throughout the vocational process to revise or adjust the participant's goal and plan as required.

-A comprehensive assessment will, in some situations, determine whether or not vocational services may reasonably be expected to enable the participant to pursue employment.
+A comprehensive assessment will, in some situations, determine whether or not vocational services may reasonably be expected to enable the participant to pursue competitive employment.
 In other situations, it will clarify the participant's starting point in the vocational process leading to the vocational goal.

 Assessment information will be documented in a format that reflects the outline described below in the "Assessment Information" portion of this section.
-A standard format for documenting the assessment information is found in Appendix VIII of this manual and is optional provided another equivalent format is in use within the Region, Community Area or Designated Agency.
+A standard format for documenting the assessment information is found in Appendix VII of this manual and is optional provided another equivalent format is in use within the Region, Community Area or Designated Agency.

 Sources of Data